 - Step 1.
 Create a plain text file using the TextEdit application.
-This file does not need to have any contents. - Step 2.
+This file does not need to have any actual text content. - Step 2.
 Save the file with the desired name, but change the file extension from the default (.txt) to .mblk. - Step 3.
 Put the file into a numbered folder in the Mbox/Media folder.
 Give the file an 8-bit numerical prefix, like all media content files have.
 This will be the file number used to recall the .mblk item. - Step 4.
 Add a numerical Folder.
-File suffix to the file that designates the original media item that the .mblk item is an alias of. i.e. Index#.Name.Folder#.File#.mblk - Step 5.
-The final result would look like: "001.MyAlias.255.241.mblk this is an alias to the first video input.
+File suffix to the file.
+This suffix designates the original media item that the .mblk item is an alias of. i.e. Index#.Name.Folder#.File#.mblk - Step 5.
+The final result would look like: "001.MyAlias.255.241.mblk which represents an alias to the first video input.